franzprante/reprod-fin-copied/content/post/2016-11-16-make-r-a-legitimate-part-of-your-organization.md

 Getting the Resources You Need
 ==============================

 Passing the review board should get you resources.
-You’ll need physical resources and human resources to build, scale, and maintain an R environment.
+You'll need physical resources and human resources to build, scale, and maintain an R environment.

 Physical Resources
 ------------------